Saxophone repair pro Steve Crow shares his tips on how to fix problems with your saxophone octave key.

-The lifter has basically got two different functions.
+The key lifter has basically got two different functions.
 Firstly, with no keys pressed, the lifter should sit behind the octave key but not touching it.
-As you press down just the octave key with your right thumb, the lifter should firstly move about a millimetre to touch the neck octave mechanism.
+As you press down just the octave key with your right thumb, the lifter should firstly move about a millimeter to touch the neck octave mechanism.
 Then as you continue to press the octave key, the lifter should move further and lift the neck octave mechanism so it is clear of the pad on the top of your neck that we first identified.

 With these two keys still pressed you should be able to easily move the lifter back and forth.
 This shows us that the neck octave mechanism is fully closed and sealing the pad on top of your neck.